alevyinroc/Presentations/Developers - Let's be Friends/outline.md

 I'm a DBA.
 Which means that my most important jobs are:

+ * To protect the integrity of the company's data
+ * To make sure data is delivered accurately and quickly
  * To not spend all of the company's money to make up for inefficiencies
- * To make sure data is delivered accurately and quickly
- * To protect the integrity of the company's data

 You're developers, and I want us to be friends.
 But sometimes, you make it really difficult.
 Let's talk about that.

 What can I do for you?
 What can you do for me?

-## Basics
+## Safety & Accuracy
-* Connection Strings
-  * There are a lot of options available, use them!
-  * Especially `Application Name`
 * Parameterized Queries
   * Safety (SQL injection)
   * Performance
     * Single compiled plan
-* Stored Procedures
-  * Include a DEBUG mode
+* NOLOCK is not a Turbo button!
+  * There are places it's OK to use.
+We can talk about it
+* Know your data types, rules and relationships
+  * The more "correct" the data types are, the less likely bad data will be
+  * Think of types as an additional constraint
+    * Good data type choices = more efficient
+    * Store your dates as dates
+    * Store phone numbers & ZIP codes as strings
+    * Limit the size of text fields
+    * If something is a number, store it as a number
+     * Scientific notation may not translate to a valid number type (out of bounds)
+  * Foreign key constraints
+     * Helps everyone understand the relationships between the tables
+     * Field constraints
+     * Your app can't be relied upon to protect the integrity of the data because there are ways around it
+* Know your data relationships before creating tables
+  * Normalization

+## Speed & Efficiency
 - Don’t query more than you need
 	- pull all orders for a tiny scroll box that no one uses?
+* Give SQL Server every bit of information possible so that it can make a good decision
+  * Goes back to data types
+  * The more SQL Server knows about your data, the less work it has to do
+* Write a good `WHERE` clause
+   * Don't filter in the app, be as specific as possible when telling SQL Server what you want
+   * HME example - one property, copy/paste Excel vs. WHERE (20 seconds vs. sub-second)
+   * SARGability
+     * Functions in `WHERE` clause
+     * Why use UPPER() when the database is in a case-insensitive collation?

+* CTEs aren't a magic bullet
+  * Each time you reference a CTE, it's re-executed
+  * Use a temp table instead!
+* Don't fear temp tables
+* Prefer temp tables over table variables
+  * Myth: Table variables are "only in memory"
+  * Truth: If large enough, they'll spill to disk anyway
+  * Temp tables, like anything else, are cached in memory anyway
+* Don't use
 * Disconnect as quickly as possible
   * Are disconnected recordsets still a thing?
+     * They are!
+     * DataSet in C#
+* Make as few trips to the database as possible
   * I'd rather you pull 1000 records at once than 100 chunks 10 times over
+* SQL Server licenses are *expensive*
+  * The less CPU we need, the bigger bonuses the boss can give us

+## Make My Life Easier
+* Connection Strings
+  * There are a lot of options available, use them!
+  * Especially `Application Name`
+* Stored Procedures
+  * Include a DEBUG mode
+* Talk to me about how your application is used
+  * Common search patterns - we can index this!
+* Come to me with your queries and let's work through them together
+  * I'd rather spend an hour talking about the queries behind a new feature while it's in the design stage than get to release day and start asking "what just changed?"

+## Style
+ * Alias your table names wisely
+ * `SELECT * FROM...` is just lazy/sloppy.
+Know what you need to retrieve and retrieve it.
+   * If your database and app server aren't co-located, the more data you send over the wire, the slower your application may feel.

+---

 ## Talk to me!